CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 https://archive.org/details/manualofcursives00calliala/manualofcursives00calliala/page/n5/mode/2up

 This is included for historical reasons only.
 It was Callendar’s first shorthand publication.
+Much of the book is dedicated to a systematic condemnation of Pitman.
+Callendar was fluent in Pitman.
+He was also a Victorian gentleman, lawyer, and engineer.
+It's a fun read.

 ### The Manual